Judean Desert Jeep Tour

 A challenging ride will take us up to Mount Azazel, the sacred hilltop where, in the ancient Jewish tradition, every year on Yom Kippur a scapegoat carrying the sins of the people was cast off a cliff.

 We’ll continue to the Mar Saba monastery, almost a secret for travelers in Israel because of the relative difficulty in arriving at the site.
 The huge monastery, founded over 1500 years ago, is one of the oldest inhabited monasteries in the world with many surrounding ancient solitude rockcaves.
 The awe-inspiring structure is inhabited by Greek Orthodox monks.

 We’ll drive back off road through the miandering Kidron valley with it’s shepherds caves and layers of ancient agriculture.

 - See the cliff of the original 'scapegoats'

 - Experience desert life

 - Pickup points: Jerusalem Abraham Hostel Lobby

-- Things to bring: Passport, Hat and sunscreen, Walking shoes, Bathing suit and towel, water and snacks
+- Things to bring: Passport, Hat and sunscreen, Walking shoes, water and snacks

 - Transportation to all sites from Jerusalem